 This soup and 1/2 of a Cuban sandwich will make anybody’s day.
-Whenever I go to visit my family in Florida this is what I mostly eat.
-Cuban chicken soup and Cuban sandwiches because they sell them on almost every corner.
+If you’ve ever been to Miami then you must have had Cuban chicken noodle soup at some point.
+Whenever I go to visit my family in Florida this is what I mostly eat, Cuban chicken soup and Cuban sandwiches because they sell them on almost every corner.
 Oh and ham croquettes and Cuban coffee in the mornings after a long jog on the beach?
 Yes!

 - 3 quarts of water